 Here are some great tips on booking a car rental in Dunedin

-Book early so you are assured of getting the best rate available for the dates that you need a car rental.
+- Book early so you are assured of getting the cheapest rental vehicle available for your travel dates.

 - Don't stress if your plans change, we will not charge you any cancellation fees or modification fees.

 - Keep an eye on the weather forecast.
 Black ice is common on the roads in winter, understand the road conditions you may encounter.